How to Remove a Ring Doorbell

 2. Store Properly: Place the device, screws, and bracket in a small box.
 Keep all parts together to prevent misplacement.
 A box protects the device from scratches and dust.
 Organized storage makes reuse easier.

 3. Factory Reset (Optional): Press and hold the reset button for 15–20 seconds to restore factory settings.
 This step clears previous data from the device.
 A reset is important when transferring ownership.
-A clean reset ensures the next user starts fresh.

 4. Update Ring App: Remove the device from your account in the app under “Device Settings”.
-This action stops the old device from sending alerts or errors.
-Update the app to prevent conflicts when setting up a new doorbell.
+This Update the app to prevent conflicts when setting up a new doorbell. action stops the old device from sending alerts or errors.

 By Ricky Riche